Skip to content

 Filing for the NZ tax year doesn't have to be a headache.
 You've got options: tackle it yourself, or let a professional accountant or tax agent ease the burden.

-• DIY: If you're considering this option, you can file online through MyIR.
+• DIY: you can file online through MyIR.
 Find more guidance on the IRD's website.

 • Via an accountant or a tax agent: partnering with a tax agent or an accounting firm like Beany can simplify things immensely.
-They handle your taxes, so you can focus on running your business.
+Accountants keep up to date on all the tax rules and regulations to help minimise the amount of tax you owe.

 Keeping track of tax deadlines

-As a business owner, keeping NZ tax year deadlines on your agenda is crucial.
+As a business owner, keeping tax deadlines on your agenda is crucial.
 But why not make it simple?

 Meeting your tax deadlines

-Planning ahead is essential for any business owner, and our accountants at Beany suggest setting aside 30% - 35% of your gross income in a separate bank account for taxes (e.g., GST, income tax).
-This strategy helps prevent cash flow issues when the NZ tax year deadlines roll around.
+Planning ahead is essential for any Kiwi business owner.
+Our accountants recommend setting aside 30% - 35% of your gross income in a separate bank account for taxes (e.g. GST, income tax).
+This strategy helps prevent cash flow issues when your tax deadlines roll around.

 Equally important is maintaining your accounting records, such as receipts, bank statements, invoices, etc. The IRD requires you to keep these records for at least 7 years, so staying organised is key.